This post contains affiliate links.

 Craving something salty, sour, and full of flavor?
-Give this Sauerkraut Soup recipe a go!
-Topped with “bacon” roasted chickpeas and crème fraîche for a filling yet decadent vegetarian meal.
+Give this 30 minute sauerkraut soup recipe a go!
+Topped with “bacon” roasted chickpeas and crème fraîche for a filling and decadent vegetarian meal.

-You can go the store-bought route with the sauerkraut, or try whipping together your own batch (just know that you’ll need to do it at least three days before you plan to enjoy this soup to give the cabbage plenty of time to ferment)!
+You can buy sauerkraut store-bought or make your own sauerkraut (just remember to do it at least three days before you plan to enjoy this soup to give the cabbage plenty of time to ferment)!

 Crispy Chickpeas

-- Chickpeas: Start with 1 14-oz can of chickpeas.
-You can also use dried chickpeas that you soak and cook yourself.
+- Chickpeas: I use canned but you can also use dried chickpeas that you soak and cook yourself.

-- Oil: Use 1 tablespoon of oil to coat the ‘peas and help them get crispy in the oven.
+- Oil: Use this to coat the chickpeas and help them get crispy in the oven.
 Any oil is fine.

-- Smoked Paprika: Next, start adding flavors with 1 teaspoon of smoked paprika.
+- Smoked Paprika: Next, start adding flavors with smoked paprika.

-- Maple Syrup: Throw in 1 teaspoon of maple syrup to add a dash of sweet flavor to the chickpeas.
+- Maple Syrup: Add a dash of sweet flavor to the chickpeas.
+Agave will work too.

 - Salt: Finish them off with ½ teaspoon of salt.